 The Hispanic Association of Colleges and Universities (HACU) was established in 1986 with a founding membership of eighteen institutions.
 Today, HACU represents more than 400 colleges and universities committed to Hispanic higher education success in the U.S., Puerto Rico, Latin America, Spain and Portugal.
 HACU is the only national educational association that represents Hispanic-Serving Institutions (HSIs), and its conferences and special events each year provide a vital platform for advocacy, information, collaboration, and recognition.

-The National Association for College Admission Counseling (NACAC) is an Arlington, VA-based education association of over 15,000 secondary school counselors, independent counselors, college admission and financial aid officers, enrollment managers, and organizations that work with students as they make the transition from high school to postsecondary education.
-The association, founded in 1937, is committed to maintaining high standards that foster ethical and social responsibility among those involved in the transition process, as outlined in NACAC’s SPGP: Code of Ethics and Professional Practices.
+The National Association for College Admission Counseling (NACAC) is an Arlington, VA-based education association of over 23,000 secondary school counselors, independent counselors, college admission and financial aid officers, enrollment managers, and organizations that work with students as they make the transition from high school to postsecondary education.
+The association, founded in 1937, is committed to maintaining high standards that foster ethical and social responsibility among those involved in the transition process, as outlined in NACAC’s Guide to Ethical Practice in College Admission.

 The National Association of College and University Business Officers (NACUBO) was established to meet the needs of higher education business professionals.
 NACUBO’s advocacy efforts and members-only e-bulletins keep members informed of the latest issues being addressed by NACUBO on Capitol Hill.
 The Association also provides numerous professional development programs designed to help college and university business officers and their institutions meet the challenges of campus administration.